andygrove/rust-avc/README.md

 sudo apt-get install libavcodec-dev libavformat-dev libswscale-dev libv4l-dev libxvidcore-dev libx264-dev libgtk2.0-dev libatlas-base-dev gfortran python2.7-dev python3-dev
 ```

 Next, follow these instructions to build from source and install.
-This part takes a LONG time.
+This `make` step here takes a long time.
+I didn't time it but I would allow an hour or so for this step.

 ```
 wget https://github.com/Itseez/opencv/archive/3.1.0.zip